-On August 7, Mark Durinski, former president of American Federation of Government Employees Local 294, was charged in U.S. District Court for the District of Maine with three counts of making false statements on financial reports of the Limestone, Maine-based local.
-The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 7, Lonzell Moore, former president of American Postal Workers Union Local 1730, was charged in U.S. District Court for the Northern District of Illinois with one count of embezzling $18,857 from the Des Plaines, Ill. union.
+Five days later, on July 12, he pleaded guilty.
+The charge and plea follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡